hdl/containers/doc/sphinx/ug/FineGrained.rst

 .. role:: green

 ..
 NOTE::
-  These images are coloured :green:`GREEN` in the :ref:`Graph generation/parsing <Development:graph-generation>`.
+  These images are coloured :green:`GREEN` in the :ref:`Development:graphs`.

 Ready-to-use images are provided for each tool, which contain the tool and the dependencies for it to run successfully.
 These are typically named ``REGISTRY_PREFIX/[ARCHITECTURE/][COLLECTION/]TOOL_NAME``.